Tai Mo Shan: Vegetation

 In the past, Tai Mo Shan was famous for a type of green tea, called mist or cloud tea, which grew wild on the mountain side.
 Occasionally, local people can still be seen picking the tea shoots for brewing green tea.

 More than 1,500 species of plants have been recorded in Tai Mo Shan including 27 species of native wild orchids, the protected Chinese Lily (Lilium brownii) which mostly grows on the east side of the Mountain, 24 species of native ferns, including tree ferns, of which a total of only 4 tree ferns species have been recorded around the entire mountain, 19 species of native grasses, and 7 species of native bamboos.
 Camellia sinensis var. waldenae (formerly Camellia waldenae) are also found on the mountain.

 A few types of wild orchids also grow in the streams of Tai Mo Shan including the Chinese pholidota orchid, Hong Kong's most common orchid, and the bamboo orchid, so called because of a distinct stem that looks like bamboo, which also grows in the streams of Tai Mo Shan.

 During the Japanese occupation of Hong Kong in World War II, most of the trees in the park were cut down and extensive reforestation was carried out after the war.
 Trees that were planted are mostly non-native such as Pinus massoniana, Acacia confusa, Lophostemon confertus, and paper bark tree.
 The area has now become one of Hong Kong's major forest plantations.

 The south-east slopes of Tai Mo Shan are covered with patches of well developed montane forest.
 The area, covering 130 hectares, was designated as a Site of Special Scientific Interest in 1975.

 Wildlife

 Local wildlife consists of birds, snakes and butterflies.
 There are also freshwater crabs, feral dogs, feral cats, oxen, Porcupines and wild boar.

 History

 In 1986, a 34-hour blaze destroyed 282,500 trees at Shing Mun and Tai Mo Shan and ravaged 7.40 km² of countryside.

-Tai Mo Shan Country Park was formally designated on the 23rd of February 1979.
+Tai Mo Shan Country Park was formally designated on 23 February 1979.